reductio-ad-deum/notes/content/02 - Prayer & Devotion/Angelus.md

 *now and at the hour of our death.*
 ***Amen.***

-> V. Behold the handmaid of the Lord.
+> ℣.
+Behold the handmaid of the Lord.
-> R. Be it done unto me according to thy word.
+> ℟.
+Be it done unto me according to thy word.

 _(Hail Mary…)_

-> V. And the Word was made flesh.
+> ℣.
+And the Word was made flesh.
-> R. And dwelt among us.
+> ℟.
+And dwelt among us.

 _(Hail Mary…)_

-> V. Pray for us, O Holy Mother of God.
+> ℣.
+Pray for us, O Holy Mother of God.
-> R. That we may be made worthy of the promises of Christ.
+> ℟.
+That we may be made worthy of the promises of Christ.

 **Let us pray.**
 Pour forth, we beseech Thee, O Lord, Thy grace into our hearts; that we, to whom the Incarnation of Christ, Thy Son, was made known by the message of an Angel, may by His Passion and Cross be brought to the glory of His Resurrection.
 Through the same Christ our Lord.
 Amen.